The Shifter

 Brute Bloodline

-In your blood flows the power of the great beasts of the wilds, infusing you with primal resilience.
+In your blood flows the resilience of the greatest wild Beasts, infusing you with primal strength.
 Some are gifted power by guardian Beasts, while others are granted primal abilities to serve as protectors of the smallest creatures.
 No matter their origin, Brutes are all as stalwart as the greatest behemoths.

 Brute Shapes

-Your Bloodline has infused you with an instinctive knowledge of certain animals.
+Your Bloodline infuses you with an instinctive knowledge of certain animals.
 All Beasts with the Brute creature subtype are considered Bloodline Shapes for you.

-The power that flows in your blood has made you as hardy as the greatest Beasts.
-Your hit point maximum increases by 2, and it increases by 1 again whenever you gain a Shifter level.
+The power that flows in your blood has made you as hardy as the greatest Beasts, granting you the following Brutish traits:

 Resilient Hide